 Here are examples of changes due to adjustments:

 Special circumstances related to income and cash flow

-Addressing volatile income (e.g., taxi drivers, realtors, waiters and restaurant owners) by substituting an average of the last three years of income for those whose income may vary from year to year
+- Addressing income that varies from year to year (taxi drivers, realtors, waiters, restaurant owners, etc.) by substituting an average of the last three years of income

 Changes in child support and other benefits